wj456789/Note/MYSQL进阶.md

 select
     A.name,
 	max(case when A.key='性别' then A.value end) as sex,
-	sum(case when A.key='语文' then A.value end) as chinese,
+	max(case when A.key='语文' then A.value end) as chinese,
-	sum(case when A.key='数学' then A.value end) as math
+	max(case when A.key='数学' then A.value end) as math
 from sql_v A group by A.name;
 ```